 In music, we will be returning to use Charanga to explore new musical knowledge.
 The children will use their voices and instruments like glockenspiels to learn how to read music and alter their performance of a piece.

 This half term, we will have two RE days focusing on Hinduism We will look at sacred texts, artefacts and the influence of key figures..

 Trips and Special Events

-Spelling and Times Tables Tests will continue each Friday.
+Please note that the children should have their PE kits in school at all times as we may have extra lessons on different days.
+Spelling and times tables tests will continue each Friday.
 Please continue to read regularly with your children and support them to learn the 12 times tables and complete Mathletics homework.